jefersondaniel/godot-mugen/README.md

 # Project Status

 This project is an implementation of a basic Mugen clone using the Godot engine.
 It is still in early development and is not yet fully compatible.
-Additionally, I have created a Proof of Concept (POC) using a different architecture based on ECS and Rust, which can be found [here](https://github.com/jefersondaniel/gdnative-rust-poc).

 ## Requirements

-* Godot 3.5
+* Godot 4.4.1
 * Clang
 * Rust